skye-cyber/QuickAi/README.md

 ## About

 QuickAi is a powerful and versatile AI application designed to assist with a variety of tasks.
-It leverages advanced machine learning techniques to provide accurate and efficient solutions.
+It leverages advanced machine models to provide accurate and efficient solutions.
 Whether you are building a new application or integrating AI capabilities into an existing project, QuickAi is here to help.

 ## Capabilities

 - **Natural Language Processing (NLP):** Understand and generate human-like text.
 - **Image Recognition:** Identify and classify objects within images.
+- **Image Generation:** Can Generate Images of your liking.
 - **Data Analysis:** Process and analyze large datasets to extract meaningful insights.
-- **Machine Learning:** Train and deploy custom machine learning models.
+- **Machine Learning:** Can help you Train and deploy custom machine learning models.
 - **API Integration:** Easily integrate with other services and platforms.

 ## Repository